Welcome to today's edition of the Rush 24-7 podcast.

 Here's the news.

-This is this is from Malta.
+This is from Malta.

 Brian reads Maltese websites regularly.

-The bags, popularly known as nappies, were ordered under 2002 regulations to stop the horses from fouling the streets, but the owners never enforced them.
+According to a Maltese court, the bags, popularly known as nappies, were ordered under 2002 regulations to stop the horses from fouling the streets, but the owners never enforced them.

-Sixty of them took the government to court.
+60 of them took the government to court.

-A magistrate found that the the diapers to breach the Animal Welfare Act after the vets explained that a horse's tail had to be kept free to swat flies.
+A magistrate found that the diapers to breach the Animal Welfare Act after the vets explained that a horse's tail had to be kept free to swat flies.

 The practice of putting diapers on horses is also used in other European cities where horses pull carriages for tourists.

-You can't make anybody else clean up after I mean that so um you know uh movement here is worldwide uh apparently there's nothing anybody can do, but I just wanted to fill you in on that because you never know when things start in Europe, Democrats read about it.
+Apparently, there's nothing anybody can do, but I just wanted to fill you in on that because you never know when things start in Europe, Democrats read about it.

 Whoa, that is advanced.

-And wait till the PETA gang in this country gets hold of this, and those of you driving around behind the horses in Central Park.
+And those of you driving around behind the horses in Central Park.

 Nice to have you with us.